yojitacharya/yojitacharya/README.md

 - 👋 Hi, I’m @yojitacharya
-- 👀 I’m interested in game development
+- 👀 I’m interested in ml
 - 🌱 I’m currently learning ML
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me: go away